This post may contain affiliate links. Please read our disclosure policy.

 What’s In Peanut Butter Bars Recipe?

-- Salted Butter: We will want the butter either softened or room temperature.
-If you don’ have salted butter and only have unsalted on hand, that is fine!
+- Salted Butter, softened – If you don’ have salted butter and only have unsalted on hand, that is fine!
 Just add an extra pinch of salt to the recipe to make up for it.

-- Peanut Butter: I use creamy peanut butter but crunchy would definitely work well if that is what you have on hand.
-I generally use the store brand peanut butter, the cheap stuff. 😉 I have not tested this recipe with natural peanut butters so I am unsure of how that could change the outcome of the recipe.
+- Peanut Butter – I use creamy peanut butter but crunchy would definitely work too.
+I have not tested this recipe with natural peanut butters so I am unsure of how that could change the outcome of the recipe!

 - Granulated Sugar